Shape of the asymptotic maximum sum-free sets in integer lattice grids: Proof of Theorem

 \begin{proof}[{ Proof of Theorem \ref{thm2}}]

-Let $S\subseteq [n]^2$ be a $p$-sum free set.
+Let $S\subseteq [n]^2$ be a $p$-sum-free set.
 Our goal is to show that $|S|\leq\left(1-\frac{2}{4p^2+1}\right)n^2+O(n)$ for $p\ge 2$.
 We may neglect any boundary effects as they give error terms $O(n)$ for the size of $S$, which will be omitted so as to ease the presentation.
 We consider cases depending on the placement of upper boundary lines.

-\textbf{Case 1:} $|\partial(S)|\le1$.
-As vertices in the upper boundary come in (adjoint) pairs, we see that in this case $\partial(S)=\varnothing $, and thus Lemma \ref{onepoint} ensures the existence a point $p_1=(x_1,y_1)\in S$ such that $x_1\geq x$ and $y_1 \geq y$ for all $(x,y) \in S.$ Let $P:=\{(x,y)\mid 0\leq x\leq\frac{x_1}{p},0\leq y\leq\frac{y_1}{p}\}$.
-Then $P$ is a $p$-pairing set for $p_1$ and thus by Lemma \ref{lem1}, we have that \textbf{Case 2:} $|\partial(S)|\geq2$ and for every two points $p_1=(x_1,y_1),p_{2}=(x_2,y_2)$ that are adjoint in $\partial(S)$ with $x_1<x_2$ and $y_1>y_2$, we have either $m(p_1,p_2)>-\frac{y_{2}}{x_{2}}$ or $m(p_1,p_2)<-\frac{y_1}{x_1}$.
+\textbf{Case 1:} $|\partial S|\le1$.
+As vertices in the upper boundary come in (adjoint) pairs, we see that in this case $\partial S=\emptyset $, and thus Lemma \ref{onepoint} ensures the existence a point $p_1=(x_1,y_1)\in S$ such that $x_1\geq x$ and $y_1 \geq y$ for all $(x,y) \in S.$ Let $P:=\{(x,y)\mid 0\leq x\leq\frac{x_1}{p},0\leq y\leq\frac{y_1}{p}\}$.
+Then $P$ is a $p$-pairing set for $p_1$ and thus by Lemma \ref{lem1}, we have that \textbf{Case 2:} $|\partial S|\geq2$ and for every two points $p_1=(x_1,y_1),p_{2}=(x_2,y_2)$ that are adjoint in $\partial S$ with $x_1<x_2$ and $y_1>y_2$, we have either $m(p_1,p_2)>-\frac{y_{2}}{x_{2}}$ or $m(p_1,p_2)<-\frac{y_1}{x_1}$.

-In this case, we choose $p_1=(x_1, y_1)\in \partial(S)$ such that $x_1y_1\geq xy$ holds for every $(x, y)\in \partial(S)$ and $P_1:=\{(x,y)\mid 0\leq x\leq\frac{x_1}{p},0\leq y\leq\frac{y_1}{p}\}$.
+In this case, we choose $p_1=(x_1, y_1)\in \partial S$ such that $x_1y_1\geq xy$ holds for every $(x, y)\in \partial S$ and $P_1:=\{(x,y)\mid 0\leq x\leq\frac{x_1}{p},0\leq y\leq\frac{y_1}{p}\}$.
 By symmetry, we may further assume that $y_1\ge x_1$.
-If there does not exist $p_2=(x_2, y_2)\in \partial(S)$ adjoint to $p_1$ with $x_2 > x_1$ and $y_2<y_1$, then by Lemma \ref{lem1} and that $y_1\ge x_1$, we have
+If there does not exist $p_2=(x_2, y_2)\in \partial S$ adjoint to $p_1$ with $x_2 > x_1$ and $y_2<y_1$, then by Lemma \ref{lem1} and that $y_1\ge x_1$, we have

-Thus, we may assume that there exists $p_2=(x_2, y_2)\in \partial(S)$ adjoint to $p_1$ with $x_2 > x_1$ and $y_2<y_1$.
+Thus, we may assume that there exists $p_2=(x_2, y_2)\in \partial S$ adjoint to $p_1$ with $x_2 > x_1$ and $y_2<y_1$.
 Let $L: y=mx+c$ be the line passing through $p_1,p_2$ and define We claim that $m<-\frac{y_1}{x_1}\leq-1$.
 Indeed, by the assumption of Case 2, assume for contradiction that $m>-\frac{y_2}{x_2}$, then

 contrary to the choice of $p_1$.